Magesh-Babu/Hello-World/README.md

 # Hello-World

-I am Magesh and i know some programming.
+I am Magesh and i know some python programming.